-Tutoring Help: The Learning Resource Center has free tutors for this and many other 100- and 200-level courses.
-They are located on the third floor of Sherman Hall and more information is available at: http://www.umbc.edu/lrc/.There is a There is a Supplemental Instruction leader for the PHYS121 large-lecture course.
-She will make announcements on Blackboard to tell you where and when she will have meetings.
-These have been extremely useful for students in the past semesters.
+Tutoring Help: The Academic Success Center has free tutors for this and many other 100- and 200-level courses.
+They are located on the third floor of Sherman Hall and more information is available at: http://lrc.umbc.edu

+There is a Supplemental Instruction (SI) leader for the PHYS122 large-lecture course.
+They will make announcements on Blackboard to tell you where and when they will have meetings.
+These sessions have been extremely useful for students in the past semesters.
 These meetings will have problems that you work through with the assistance of the SI leader.

-The Physics Department will reinstitute our Physics Tutorial Center in Physics 225.
-The schedule for the tutorial center will be listed on the Announcements in Blackboard.
+The Physics Department has a Physics Tutorial Center in Physics 225A that offers walk-in assistance Monday through Thursday afternoons.
+The schedule for the tutorial center is posted outside Physics 225A.

 Other Policies: Do not forget to bring your clicker to every lecture class.
-You have one unexcused clicker absence or malfunction for the semester.
+You have two unexcused clicker absence or malfunction for the semester.